Extinct animals

 Top ten recently extinct animals worldwide

-According to the IUCN Red List, in November 2020, the three latest extinct animals in the world were a fish (Sympterichthys unipennis), a bat (Pipistrellus sturdeei) and an insect (Pseudoyersinia brevipennis).
-These almost unknown animals prove that this phenomenon can affect any living being.
-We review some of the most important extinctions in recent years below:
+According to the IUCN Red List in 2025, the three most recently declared extinct animals are the slender-billed curlew (Numenius tenuirostris), a snail species native to Cape Verde called Conus lugubris, and the desert rat-kangaroo, native to Australia.
+Little-known animals that prove this phenomenon can affect any living being.
+Below are some of the most notable extinctions in recent decades:

 Golden toad (Incilius periglenes)